Is Your Stomach Plotting Against You? Here’s What You Need to Know About Fructose Malabsorption

 Alright, here’s how you tackle this whole fructose situation.
 First thing’s first: cut out the added fructose.
 That means anything with ingredients like fructose, crystalline fructose, HFCS (High Fructose Corn Syrup), corn syrup solids, agave, and honey needs to go.
 Yes, even honey—it’s not your gut’s BFF when it comes to fructose overload.

 And don’t even think about those sugar-free products.
-They’re often loaded with sorbitol or xylitol, which will make things worse, not better.
+They’re often loaded with sorbitol or xylitol, which will make things worse.

 A fun fact: 1 can of soda has the same amount of fructose as 2 apples or 2 ounces of honey.
 So, if you’re thinking a soda’s no biggie, think again.